pestphp/website/source/docs/guides/laravel.md

 # Laravel Guide

 Although Pest is framework agnostic, it was built with Laravel in mind.
-In this guide, we are going to see how can you create tests with the elegance you expect, and with the convenience you love.
+In this guide, we will see how you can create tests with the elegance you expect, and the convenience you love.

-Once you [install Pest](/docs/installation) in your Laravel application, and because Pest is a **progressive testing framework**, your current test suite will still work, even if you run it with the `./vendor/bin/pest` console command.
+First, [install Pest](/docs/installation) in your Laravel application.
+Since Pest is a **progressive testing framework**, your current test suite will still work, even if you run it with the `./vendor/bin/pest` console command.

 Now, let's get started by taking a look at Laravel's default test suite: